Kentucky Graduate Profile

 Implementation: The Graduate Profile Academy

-The Kentucky Graduate Profile Academy, which consists three members from each of Kentucky’s eight four-year public institutions and four KCTCS campuses, to assess the learning outcomes in Kentucky's degree and credential programs.
+The Kentucky Graduate Profile Academy, which consists of three members and an alternate from each of Kentucky’s eight four-year public institutions and four KCTCS campuses, to assess the learning outcomes in Kentucky's degree and credential programs.

 With funding provided by the CPE, the academy will review their institution's programs using CPE data and tools, including an employability scan, or EScan, a method for evaluating higher education programs based on how well they prepare students to succeed in a workplace.

-Once program review is complete, the group will make plans for adjusting curricula to fully integrate the needed learning outcomes or the Graduate Profile.
+Once program review is complete, the group will make plans for adjusting curricula to fully integrate the needed learning outcomes of the Graduate Profile.

 2021-22 Academy Membership